 Before you set off, make sure you pop to your local petrol station and check your tyre pressure and fill up your tank.
 Once you get to Wales, the price of petrol shoots up drastically as petrol stations are few and far between.
 The difference in diesel from where I filled up in Liverpool and where I topped up in South Wales, just off the A40 was 8p a litre.
 Luckily, I only needed a small top up to get us back.

 For the trip, your going to need lots of snacks and lots of drinks.
-Don’t rely on stopping off because stopping off points can be few and far between if you’re coming from the north West through mid Wales.
-Everytime we did find a suitable place to stop, either one of the children were fast asleep or there was no where to park due to sheer volume of traffic!
-We often had to stop in lay-bys to stretch our legs and there was no amenities available for food and drink.
+Don’t rely on stopping off because stopping off points can be few and far between if you’re coming from the North West through mid Wales.
+Everytime we did find a suitable place to stop, either one of the children was fast asleep or there was no where to park due to sheer volume of traffic!
+We often had to stop in lay-bys to stretch our legs and there were no amenities available for food and drink.

 If you’re travelling with a baby you’ll need to prepare a flask/formula/bottles if you bottle feed and have a changing bag to hand with nappies, wipes, nappy bags and muslins.
 I also ensured I had plenty of dummies in reach for both baby and toddler and cosy blankets in case they got cold or needed comfort.

 What you Need Pack for your Bluestone Lodge